Mogadishu: Institutes

 The Regional Somali Language Academy is an intergovernmental regulating body for the Somali language in the Horn region.
 In January 2015, President of Somalia Hassan Sheikh Mohamud announced that the institute was slated to be finalized in conjunction with the governments of Djibouti and Ethiopia.
-Among the scheduled projects was the construction of a new headquarters for the academy in Mogadishu, in recognition of Somalia's traditional position as the center for the development and promotion of the Somali language.
+Among the scheduled projects was the construction of a new headquarters for the academy in Mogadishu, in recognition of Somalia's traditional position as the centre for the development and promotion of the Somali language.
 In February 2015, the foundation stone for the new Regional Somali Language Academy was officially laid at an inauguration ceremony in the city.

 Hotels

 Mogadishu has a number of hotels, most of which were recently constructed.
 The city's many returning expatriates, investors and foreign workers are among these establishments' main customers.
 To meet the growing demand, hotel representatives have also begun participating in international industry conferences, such as the Africa Hotel Investment Forum.

 Among the new hotels is the six-floor Jazeera Palace Hotel.
 It was built in 2010 and opened in 2012.
-Situated within a 300m of the Aden Adde International Airport, it has a 70-room capacity with a 70% occupancy rate.
+Situated within 300m of the Aden Adde International Airport, it has a 70-room capacity with a 70% occupancy rate.
 The hotel expects to host over 1,000 visitors by 2015, for which it plans to construct a larger overall building and conference facilities.
 A new landslide hotel within the airport itself is also slated to be completed by the end of the year.

 Other hotels in the city include the Lafweyn Palace Hotel, Amira Castle Hotel, Sahafi Hotel, Hotel Nasa-Hablod, Oriental Hotel, Hotel Guuleed, Hotel Shamo, Peace Hotel, Aran Guest House, Muna Hotel, Hotel Taleex, Hotel Towfiq, Benadir Hotel, Ambassador Hotel, Kuwait Plaza Hotel, Safari Hotel Diplomat, Dayax Hotel, Safari Guesthouse and Bin Ali Hotel.
 The Posh Hotel was mostly destroyed by a suicide bomber in June 2017.